gendev1/pumpfun-sdk/README.md

 # PumpFun SDK

-A Python SDK for interacting with the Pump.fun protocol on Solana.
-This SDK simplifies token trading, on-chain event monitoring, transaction analysis, and bonding curve state processing.
+PumpFun SDK is a Python toolkit for interacting with the Pump.fun protocol on the Solana blockchain.
+This SDK provides modules for building transactions, monitoring on-chain events, decoding transactions with IDL support, and analyzing bonding curve states.

 ## Table of Contents